 Automated Execution – Visibility to the supply chain in an automated environment likely still relies on some emails and phone calls but has the ability through a TMS to translate that information into usable data.

-Integrated Execution – The integrated approach takes the benefits of an automated environment and builds on them to give organizations the ability to adjust shipments in transit much easier.
+Integrated Execution – The integrated approach takes the benefits of an automated environment and builds on them to give organizations the ability to adjust shipments in transit much easier with real time visibility.

 An integrated approach relies less on the relay of information between people freeing their time to dedicate to other tasks.
-In-transit technology for visibility has evolved from getting the status of a shipment in transit after it reaches a hub or destination, to real time global positioning.
+In-transit technology for visibility has evolved from getting the status of a shipment in transit after it reaches a hub or destination, to real-time visibility and global positioning.